By Diana Simeon

 Research the costs of private colleges these days, and you’ll end up with a bad case of sticker shock.
 In fact, the average private college sticker price is now around $32,000 a year, according to the College Board.
 Meanwhile, the sticker price at more selective private colleges is often $50,000.
 And up, with many elite institutions (like the Ivy League) are nearing the $70,000 per year mark.

 But here’s the thing.
 The majority of students don’t pay sticker price.
 So before you cross a private college off your list as too expensive, it’s worth taking the time to understand what it will really cost your student to attend.
 We caught up with Lindajean Heller Western, vice president for enrollment at Ohio’s Hiram College, to find out more.

 Why You Should Look Past College Sticker Price

 1. Understand that Most Students Don’t Pay Sticker Price.

-2. Use Net Price Calculators to Get an Estimate of Your Family’s Costs.
+2. Use Net Price Calculators (NPC) to Get an Estimate of Your Family’s Costs.

 The costs published on CollegeScorecard.com are just averages.
 Some students pay less; some pay more.
-To get a better understanding of your actual college costs (called your net price), it can be helpful to fill out a college’s Net Price Calculator (NPC).
-Western notes that every college and university is now required by the Department of Education to have an NPC on its website.
-The NPC asks questions about your family’s financial situation (you’ll need your tax returns and some other financial documents) and provides an estimate of your family’s net price for that institution.
+To get a better understanding of the actual college prices (called your net price), it can be helpful to fill out a college’s Net Price Calculator (NPC).
+Western notes that every college is required by the Department of Education to have an NPC on its website.
+You’ll input information about your family’s financial situation.
+Then the NPC provides an estimate of your family’s net price for that institution.
 For your family, that college with a $70,000 a year college sticker price may cost much (much) less.